GeorgiPasev347/Pharmacy/README.md

 # Pharmacy
-.NET page where you can order medicines from
+.NET page connected to data base where you can order medicines from and saves your order data